kartikey1603/CodeAlpha_WebServerDocker/README.md

   docker compose up -d
   ```

-How the project maps to the Task 4 learning objectives
+How this project covers the learning objectives Below is a short mapping of the Task learning goals to concrete project elements and practices included in this repository.

 1) Learn Docker containerization basics
    - Where: `Dockerfile`
    - How: The Dockerfile demonstrates building an image from `nginx:alpine`, installing packages (`apk add curl`) and copying static content into the image.
 This shows image layering, small base images, and copying artifacts into image filesystem.